Pearson-Higher-Ed/pagination/README.md

 	// Fires when user clicks a page button.
 Provides a corresponding page number.
 Sets activePage. document.addEventListener('o-pagination-setActive', (event) => console.log(event.detail.activePage))

-	// Use this event to manually set activePage document.dispatchEvent(new CustomEvent('o-pagination-setActive', {detail: {activePage: 1}}))
+	// Use this event to manually set activePage. document.dispatchEvent(new CustomEvent('o-pagination-setActive', {detail: {activePage: 1}}))
 ```

 React props

-- `items` (number) is the total number of pages
+- `items` (number) is the total number of pages.
-- `activePage` (number) corresponds to highlighted page button and is centered in component unless it's near the beginning or end of page list
+- `activePage` (number) corresponds to highlighted page button and is centered in component unless it's near the beginning or end of page list.
-- `onSelect` (function) callback fired when a button is clicked
+- `onSelect` (function) callback fired when a button is clicked.
-- `maxButtons` (number) defaults to 7.
-Determines the number of page buttons to show
+- `maxButtons` (number) defaults to 5.
+Determines the number of page buttons to show.
+Prev and Next buttons are always shown.
+First and Last page buttons are always shown.
+The number of buttons in between will not exceed maxButtons.

 ## Next Step